-Many factors determine which schools might be a good fit, but too often affordability isn't considered until late in the process.
-When searching for schools, focus on red price, not sticker price.
-Toget a sense of net price, use each school's Net Price Calculator which can usually be found on the school's financial aid website.
+Many factors determine which schools might be a good fit, but too often affordability ian't considered until labe in the process.
+When searching for schools, focus on net price, not sticker price.
+To get a sense of net price, use each school's Net Price Calculator which con usually be found on the school's financial aid website.
 Make sure that list includes a school that is affordable even without great financial aid.
-For some students, community college and/or trade-based certificate programs are a good solution.
+For some students, community callege and/for trade-boad cartificate programs are a good solution.